hyling/kean.github.io/_posts/2017-06-11-introducting-rxnuke.markdown

 I'm excited to introduce a new addition to Nuke - [RxNuke](https://github.com/kean/RxNuke) which brings the power of [RxSwift](https://github.com/ReactiveX/RxSwift) to your image loading pipelines.

 Nuke's design has always prioritized simplicity, reliability and performance.
-The core framework has a small API surface and only contains a minimum number of features to built on top.
+The core framework has a small API surface and only contains a minimum number of features to built upon.
 This is great for many reasons, but unfortunately that left a gap between what Nuke supports out of the box and what users need.
 I received many requests about particular use cases like these:

 > - "show stale response while validating the image"
 > - "wait until N images are loaded and only then proceed"
 > - "show low-res image while loading a high-res one".

 Each app has a different idea about how to configure their image loading pipeline.
 It's not feasible to support all of them in a single framework.
-[RxNuke](https://github.com/kean/RxNuke) aims at bridging this gap by leveraging the power of reactive programming to serve all of the aforementioned use cases, as well as many-many others.
+[RxNuke](https://github.com/kean/RxNuke) aims at bridging this gap by leveraging the power of reactive programming to serve all of the aforementioned use cases, as well as many others.

 # Introduction

-In order to get started with RxNuke you should already be familiar with the basics of RxSwift.
-However even if you don't you can already start taking advantage of RxNuke powerful features thanks to a number of [examples of common use cases](https://github.com/kean/RxNuke#use-cases) available in an RxNuke documentation.
+In order to get started with RxNuke you should be familiar with the basics of RxSwift.
+Even if you don't you can already start taking advantage of RxNuke powerful features thanks to a number of [examples of common use cases](https://github.com/kean/RxNuke#use-cases) available in an RxNuke documentation.

 Let's starts with the basics.
 The initial version of RxNuke adds a single new `Loading` protocol with a set of methods which returns `Singles`.